 This apron is one of our most popular ever.
-The free downloadable pattern allows you to cut the main front and back of the apron as single pieces.
+The free downloadable pattern allows you to cut the main front and back of the apron as single panels.
 We love the retro style of the sweetheart neckline and mini-sweet pockets.

 The clink of ice swirling in glasses, card tables in the living room, cut crystal bowls of white mints with green centers, ashtrays… yes, there were lots of…